dotnet/docs-maui/docs/user-interface/handlers/create.md

 }
 ```

-The `IsPlayingProperty` of the `VideoView` is a boolean that indicates if the video is playing or paused.
+The `VideoView.IsPlaying` property is a boolean that indicates if the video is playing or paused.
 To determine if the `VideoView` can neither play nor pause the video, it's `Prepared` event must be handled.
 This event is raised when the media source is ready for playback.
 The event is subscribed to in the `MauiVideoPlayer` constructor, and unsubscribed from in its `Dispose` override.
 The `UpdateStatus` method then uses the `isPrepared` field and the `VideoView.IsPlaying` property to set the `Status` property on the `IVideo` object by casting it to `IVideoController`.

 #### iOS and Mac Catalyst